complexdatacollective/documentation.networkcanvas.com/faq.md

 Our development test devices have included a Samsung Chromebook Plus, iPad Pros (both 9.7" and 12.1", and the Google Pixel C tablet.
 We have also completed Network Canvas studies using 27 inch “all in one” touchscreen computers with positive results.

 Although Network Canvas has not been tested on all possible hardware configurations, we anticipate that most mid to high-end laptop computers and tablets will be capable of running the software well.
 Please see our article on [choosing hardware for a study](_how-to/choosing-hardware.md) for more information.
-If you are planning data collection and have specific questions, please [contact us](mailto:info@networkcanvas.com) directly.
+If you are planning data collection and have specific questions, please create a post on our [user community](https://community.networkcanvas.com).

 ## How do I cite the Network Canvas suite of tools in a paper or grant application?